Monamoxie/flash-card/README.md

 ## BONUS ADDITIONS
 ### MYSQL
-I opted for MySQL instead of the the default SQLite installation.
+A MySQL DB instead of the the default SQLite installation provided by Laravel out of the box.
 Makes this powerful and production ready, if necessary.
 ### DEDICATED TEST DB
-- For Feature/Unit testing, I'm also using a dedicated MySQL container instead of the traditional in-memory or SQLite DB.
+- For Feature/Unit testing, a dedicated MySQL container instead of the traditional in-memory or SQLite DB.
 It's good to use the same testing engine for both your production and test DB.
 It encourages consistency.
-### UPDATE FLASHCARD
-- Although it was not specified in the instructions, I included the ability to UPDATE FLASHCARDS.
-I think it's necessary.
 ### PAGINATION
-- I added the ability to paginate the results.
-This will be fully embraced by users with hundreds or thousands of flashcards, it gives them the ability to navigate the program.
-Both during listing, update, create or delete actions.
+- Ability to paginate the results.
+This will be fully embraced by users with hundreds or thousands of flashcards, it gives the ability to navigate the program, either during listing, update, create or delete actions.

-There were more things I could have done, but time was not on my side.

-Cheers!

 <p align="center">
 <img src="resources/images/statistics1.png">